Doctor Harrison took his spectacles off and gazed at me.

 I made a peanut butter and banana sandwich, ate half at the counter and looked out into the woods.
 My decision afforded me a measure of peace.

 You don’t find my place by accident.
 It’s fenced off, signposted and I’ve got friends at the lodge who warn people off.
 They tell people an eccentric millionaire lives there who likes to shoot first and then shoot later.
-If the alarm goes off, then it’s someone who really should not be here.
 I checked the panel and saw that it was close to the house.
 I slipped on the Kevlar vest and pulled the 12-gauge from the locker.
 I laced up my boots and tucked my hair up under a hat before I locked the house up.
 The shutters dropped as I walked down the hill.

 He tried to raise his head.
 There was a wet, ripping sound, and he sobbed.